 Step 8: Windows 10 will now erase the data on the flash drive and start copying the files.

 The process will take some time, depending on the speed of the flash drive.

 Step 9: When the message pops up on your screen that says “The recovery drive is ready,” click on Finish.

 The USB drive can now be removed from your computer.

 Booting from Recovery Drive and Reinstall Windows 10

-In case you face any problem in the future booting into your Windows 10 computer, all you need to do is connect the Recovery USB drive to your computer and boot from it.
-However, the methods to boot using a thumb drive can be different depending on the model and make.
-You can either read the instructions provided on your computer documentation or press the keys ESC, F2, F9, F10, F11, or DEL from the keyboard to boot into the BIOS and change the options.
+Should you encounter challenges booting into your Windows 10 system in the future, your solution lies in connecting the Recovery USB drive to your machine and initiating boot from it.
+However, the procedure to boot via a thumb drive might vary based on the specific model and manufacturer of your computer.
+To navigate this, you can refer to the documentation accompanying your computer or initiate the BIOS by pressing keys like ESC, F2, F9, F10, F11, or DEL on your keyboard and subsequently adjust the boot preferences.

 Follow the instructions and wait for Windows 10 to be re-installed.